Here’s why the ‘too big to fail’ banks bailed out First Republic

 Smaller banks are fuming mad

-Smaller and midsize banks are furious after Yellen told Congress this week that only the big banks would be backstopped by the taxpayer and not the $23 trillion banking industry as a whole.
+Smaller and midsize banks are furious after Yellen told Congress this week that only the big banks would be backstopped by taxpayers and not the $23 trillion banking industry as a whole.

 “The nation’s community banks denounce today’s statements from Treasury Secretary Janet Yellen that uninsured deposits will be protected only at systemically risky banks, which is a bailout for big banks that rewards mismanagement and risky behavior,” Rebeca Romero Rainey, president of the Independent Community Bankers of America, said in a statement on Thursday.